');

 About Fillmore, CA

-Fillmore is a mid-sized city in California with a population of 16,665 residents.
-The median household income is $90,343 per year, which is above the national average.
-The median age in Fillmore is 36 years.
+Fillmore is a mid-sized city located in California with a population of 16,665 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $90,343 per year, which is 20% above the national median of $75,149.
+The median age of 36 years is close to the US median age of 38.9 years.

 Cost of Living in Fillmore, CA